simp/simp-integration_tests/README.md

 ## Description

-Automated integration tests for SIMP.

-Uses Beaker suites from [`simp-beaker-helpers`][simp-beaker-helpers] and Vagrant boxes built by [`simp-packer`][simp-packer].
+Automated integration tests for SIMP, using Beaker suites from [`simp-beaker-helpers`][simp-beaker-helpers] and Vagrant boxes built by [`simp-packer`][simp-packer].

 ### This is a SIMP project